-If the Contractor elects to use a Designated Source, and it is subsequently found that the quality and quantity of material producible from that source is not as represented by the materials report, and a change of source is necessary for that reason alone, a Change Order with equitable adjustment will be made.
+If the Contractor elects to use a Designated Source, and it is found that the quality or quantity of material producible from the Designated Source does not meet project requirements, and a change of source is necessary for that reason alone, a Change Order with equitable adjustment will be made.
 If the Contractor chooses to change between or among sources for any other reason than quantity or quality of material, no equitable adjustment will be paid.